GeoscienceAustralia/dea-knowledge-hub/docs/_templates/product-v2.rst

       {%- else %}
       * - **Update frequency**
         - Previously: {{ data_update_frequency }}
-        - When data updates were active, this was their expected frequency.
+        - Previously, when data updates were active, this was their expected frequency.
 Also called 'Temporal resolution'.
       {%- endif %}
       * - **Update activity**
         - {{ data_update_activity }}